View Dyslexie font | View high contrast

 Accessibility in Action Award Banner 2023

-ADCET's Annual Accessibility in Action Awards (Nominations now OPEN)
+ADCET's Annual Accessibility in Action Awards

 In recognition of Global Accessibility Awareness Day (GAAD), ADCET holds annual Accessibility in Action Awards to recognise passion, innovation, good practice and leadership in accessibility.

 Our awards are held annually in line with GAAD which occurs yearly in May.
 The purpose of GAAD is to get everyone talking, thinking and learning about digital access and inclusion, and the more than one billion people with disability.
+Winners receive a certificate and an ADCET digital badge.

 The Trevor Allan Award for Excellence in Disability Inclusion and Accessibility

-This year ADCET is excited to announce a new Individual Award category - The Trevor Allan Award for Excellence in Disability Inclusion and Accessibility.
+This year ADCET announced a new Individual Award category - The Trevor Allan Award for Excellence in Disability Inclusion and Accessibility.
 This award is a prestigious honour that will be bestowed annually upon an individual who has demonstrated a sustained and unwavering commitment to promoting accessibility and inclusion for students with disability in tertiary education across Australia.
 Named after Trevor Allan, a renowned champion and leader in the disability and tertiary sector, this award recognises and celebrates those who have made significant and sustained contributions to creating an equitable and inclusive learning environment for all students.

 The award honours individuals who have gone above and beyond in their efforts to remove barriers, implement innovative solutions, and advocate for the rights and needs of students with disability.
 These individuals have shown exceptional leadership, dedication, and passion in ensuring that students with disability have access to the same opportunities and resources as their peers, fostering an inclusive and supportive educational experience.
 The Trevor Allan Award celebrates the power of individual passion, dedication, and vision to create a more equitable and inclusive future for all learners.